Pack3tL0ss/ConsolePi/README.md

 *This is a script I used during testing to expedite the process Use at your own risk it does flash a drive so it could do harm!*

+*NOTE: USB adapters seemed to have more consistency than sd/micro-sd adapters, the latter would occasionally not mount until after the adapter was removed and re-inserted*

 Using a Linux System (Most distros should work ... tested on Raspbian and Mint) enter the following command:
 `curl -JLO https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/ConsolePi_image_creator.sh  && sudo chmod +x ConsolePi_image_creator.sh`